 Our Title I school did not receive focused or priority services previously.
-If we are identified for comprehensive or targeted services going forward we will work with Illinois Empower, the new s for schools offered by the State of Illinois.
+If we are identified for comprehensive or targeted services going forward we will work with Illinois Empower, the new system of support for schools offered by the State of Illinois.